Skill Demand Index

 Which roles need Technical Project Management most:

-Project Management positions drive 57% of demand.
-Product Management and Data Analysis also frequently list Technical Project Management as a requirement.
+Project Management positions drive 43% of demand.
+Software Engineering and Other also frequently list Technical Project Management as a requirement.
+Skills commonly paired with Technical Project Management include Stakeholder Communication and E-commerce.

 Depth Level Distribution